Variants of Lehmer's speculation for newforms: Lucas sequences and the proof of Theorem

 \begin{proof}[Proof of Proposition~\ref{PrimePower}] The first claim follows from Theorem~\ref{Newforms} (4).
-The second claim follows from Theorem~\ref{Newforms} (3), Proposition~\ref{PropA} and Theorem~\ref{Bilu}.
-The relative divisibility of Lucas numbers and the presence of primitive prime divisors guarantees the lower bound.
+The second claim follows from Theorem~\ref{Newforms} (3), Proposition~\ref{PropA} and Theorem~\ref{Bilu} in a case-by-case analysis.
+The point is that at least one new prime divisor is accumulated with each subsequent step in a Lucas sequence.
+In other words, the relative divisibility of Lucas numbers and the presence of primitive prime divisors guarantees the lower bound.
 The only divisor of $m+1$ which does not contribute is $u_1=1$.
 The third claim follows similarly by taking into account the defective Lucas numbers that appear in Tables \ref{table1} and \ref{table2}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{PrimeDivisorsGeneral}] The theorem follows from Theorem~\ref{Newforms} (1) and Proposition~\ref{PrimePower}. \end{proof}